CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

     Function to apply the new admin of the PegKeeper.
 This function can only be called by `future_admin` and only if the deadline is not over.

+    !!! warning
+        The changes can only be applied by the `future_admin`.

     ??? quote "Source code"

         ```python hl_lines="1 6 19"